luluhsu727/data-projects/Fraud Detection/README.md

-**Credit Card Fraud Detection**
+Credit Card Fraud Detection Report

-**Overview**
-This project focuses on detecting fraudulent credit card transactions using machine learning.
-Our goal is to maximize fraud detection while maintaining a balance between precision and recall.

-**Models Evaluated**
-We tested the following models:

-Random Forest

-Gradient Boosting

-XGBoost (Best Performing Model)

-**Best Model: XGBoost**
+Executive Summary
+To establish itself as the safest option in the U.S. credit card market, [Company Name] developed a machine learning model to detect fraudulent transactions.
+XGBoost was found to be the most effective model for balancing fraud detection accuracy and recall, prioritizing fraud detection while accepting some false positives for maximum security.

+Problem Overview
+Credit card fraud costs financial institutions billions each year.
+The challenge is to detect fraud effectively without blocking too many legitimate transactions.
+Our approach prioritizes fraud detection over avoiding false positives, in line with our risk-averse strategy.

+Key Insights
+Best Model: XGBoost achieved:

-Recall: 91% (threshold = 0.3)
+Recall: 91% (threshold = 0.3), significantly higher than other models.

-Precision: 25% (threshold = 0.3)

-Accuracy: 98% (threshold = 0.3)
+Precision: Lower than other models, but this trade-off is acceptable to catch more fraud.

-F1-score: 39% (threshold = 0.3)
+F1-score: 39% at threshold = 0.3.

-**Business Impact**
+Accuracy: 98% at threshold = 0.3.

+Random Forest had high precision (83%) but lower recall (65%) at default settings.

+Gradient Boosting showed high recall (87%) but very low precision (21%).

+Model Performance in the Context of Business Goals XGBoost is preferred for its high recall, helping to identify 91% of fraudulent transactions.
+While precision suffers, it aligns with our goal of detecting as many fraudulent transactions as possible.

+Business Impact
-Fraud Prevention: Reduces financial losses by detecting fraudulent transactions early.
+Fraud Prevention: Early fraud detection reduces potential financial losses.

-Customer Trust: Enhances reputation as a secure financial institution.
+Customer Trust: A proactive fraud detection model strengthens trust and retention.

-Operational Efficiency: Automates fraud detection, reducing manual review costs.
+Operational Efficiency: Automating detection reduces manual intervention and speeds up responses.

-**Deployment & Future Improvements**
+Recommendations
+Fine-Tune the Model:

+Further improve recall by adjusting thresholds and combining multiple models.

+Refine features by incorporating real-time data and external fraud databases.

+Real-Time Deployment:

-Deploy XGBoost in real-time transaction processing.
+Implement in real-time transaction processing systems.

+Integrate with existing security measures like spending habits and anomaly detection.

+Continuous Monitoring:

-Continuously retrain the model to adapt to new fraud patterns.
+Retrain models periodically to adapt to evolving fraud patterns.

-Fine-tune classification thresholds for optimal fraud detection.

-Improve customer communication to handle false positives effectively.
+Track false positives and customer feedback to refine thresholds.

+Customer Communication:

+Provide easy verification for flagged transactions.

+Enhance customer experience with added security options.

+Conclusion
+XGBoost is the optimal model for fraud detection, balancing recall and precision.
+By deploying it in real-time, adjusting thresholds, and continuously monitoring performance, [Company Name] can prevent financial losses and enhance customer satisfaction.